Congregate Settings

 Specimen pick-up or drop-off requests

-Due to the decrease in COVID-19 funding, requests for pick-ups or drop-offs of swabs or stool sample kits will be limited to once per day starting December 22.
-Please refrain from submitting requests late in the day as courier services are limited which may result in requests being deferred until the next day.
+Pick-up and drop-offs will continue to be available for stool specimens, however, will be limited to once per day.
+Please refrain from submitting request late in the day as courier services are limited which may result in requests being deferred until next day.

-To request an Ottawa Public Health specimen pick-up, please complete the Facility specimen collection request form below.
+To request an Ottawa Public Health stool specimen pick-up, please complete the Facility Stool Specimen Collection Request form below.
 If encountering any issues please call 613-580-2424 extension 26325.

 Outbreak related specimen collection only.